GC - Games Convention

-A new hall concept makes it easier to get around at the GC - Games Convention this year, as well as shortening the distances.
-The Software Entertainment section in Halls 2, 3 and 5, console providers and leading publishers present the latest video and computer games.
-Hall 4 houses hardware innovations and accessories.
-A new tube walkway between Halls 4 and 5, making it simpler to get around.
+A new hall concept makes it easier to find your way around the GC - Games Convention this year, as well as shortening the distances.
+The Software Entertainment section is in Halls 2, 3 and 5, with the providers of consoles and leading publishers showing the latest video and computer games.
+Hall 4 focuses on hardware innovations and accessories.
+Two new tube walkways link Halls 4 and 5, making it simpler to get around.
 The outdoor area behind Halls 2 and 4 is also in use, with the GC Beach Club and several exhibitors organising fun sports.
 Games keen on action can try out the quad course, as well as the big beach soccer area.

-GC Business Center: Growing Oasis for Trade Visitors
+GC Business Center: More Room for Games Business

 "Level 1 - Learning to Play" at the GC family

-Once again, GC family in Hall 2 sets out to open the door to the digital gaming world for teachers, parents and beginners, focusing on child-appropriate games and the facilitation of media literacy.
+GC family in Hall 2 sets out once again to be a stepping-stone into the digital world for teachers, parents and beginners.
+This year's focus is on child-appropriate games and the facilitation of media literacy.
 The games arena is at the heart of GC family, offering interactive competitions with the headline "Level 1 - Learning to Play".
-In the five game zones "Learning", "Multiplayer", "Children", "Teens" and "Family", visitors can test out the latest educational games, family and children's software.
-Media experts like Prof. Hartmut Warkus, media educational theory professor at Leipzig University, explain the options and are available to answer any and all questions.
+In the five game zones "Learning", "Multiplayer", "Children", "Teens" and "Family", visitors can also test out the latest educational games, family and children's software.
+Media experts such as Prof. Hartmut Warkus, media educational theory professor at Leipzig University, explain what is available and are on hand to answer any and all questions.

 Creativity of a very different kind is on show in Casemodding@GC: inventive computer modellers use acrylic glass, paint or light effects to transform the once monotonous cases of their game machines into small works of art.
 More than 30 gamers present the most imaginative remodelled PCs - and reveal the tricks behind case tuning.